The developmental dynamics of terrorist organizations: Discussion

-Finally, we note that our results are independent of many commonly studied factors, including geographic location, time period, ideological motivations (religious, separatist, reactionary, etc.), and political context.
-Some aspects of terrorism are thus not nearly as contingent as is widely assumed, and quantifying dynamical patterns in political conflict can serve the broader goal of understanding what regularities exist, why they exist, and what they imply for long-term social and political stability.
+In closing, we point out that the acceleration in the frequency of terrorist events is independent of many commonly studied factors associated with terrorism, including geographic location, time period, international vs.\ domestic targets, ideological motivations (religious, national-separatist, reactionary, etc.), and political context.
+Our results thus demonstrate that some aspects of terrorism are not nearly as contingent or unpredictable as is often assumed and the actions of terrorists may be constrained by processes unrelated to strategic tradeoffs among costs, benefits and preferences.
+Identifying and understanding these processes offers a complementary approach to the traditional rational-actor framework, and a new way to understand what regularities exist, why they exist, what they imply for long-term social and political stability, e.g., large-scale violent conflicts like civil and interstate wars.